The shortest route for the children of Israel to the Promised Land, would have been straight across the land of the Philistines.

 Therefore, G-d led the Jewish people in a round-about way.
 Instead of following the coast of the Mediterranean Sea all the way to the Promised Land, they were led southwards through the desert.

 After three days, Pharaoh received word of the progress of the children of Israel.
 The unexpected direction of their march made him think that they had gotten lost in the desert.
 Pharaoh now regretted that he had permitted them to leave.
-He immediately mobilized his army and personally took the lead of his choicest cavalry and war-chariots in hot pursuit of his former slaves.
-He reached them near the banks of the Red Sea, and pressed them close to the water, in an effort to cut off their escape.
+He immediately mobilized his army and personally took leadership of his choicest cavalry and war-chariots in hot pursuit of his former slaves.
+He reached them near the banks of the Red Sea and pressed them close to the water, in an effort to cut off their escape.

-Fear gripped the children of Israel as they saw the pursuing hosts of their enslaver Some groups among them were ready to fight the Egyptians; others preferred to drown in the floods of the sea than risk defeat and return to slavery.
+Fear gripped the children of Israel as they saw the pursuing hosts of their enslaver.
+Some groups among them were ready to fight the Egyptians; others preferred to drown in the floods of the sea than risk defeat and return to slavery.
 A third group of frightened and feeble people began to complain against Moses, fearing that he had lured them out of the safety of Egypt to die in the desert.

-"Because there were no graves in Egypt," they exclaimed, "hast thou taken us away to die in the wilderness?
-Wherefore hast thou done this to us, to lead us forh out of Egypt?
-Is not this the word that we spoke to thee in Egypt, saying, 'Let us alone, that we may serve the Egyptians?
-For it is better for us to serve the Egyptians than that we should die in the wilderness.' "
+"Is it because there are no graves in Egypt," they exclaimed, "that you have taken us away to die in the wilderness?
+What is this that you have done to us to take us out of Egypt?
+Isn't this the thing [about] which we spoke to you in Egypt, saying, Leave us alone, and we will serve the Egyptians, because we would rather serve the Egyptians than die in the desert."

 But the Israelites seemed now helplessly hemmed in by overwhelming dangers: the Egyptians were close behind them, and the waves of the Red Sea were breaking at their feet.